remix-run/remix/docs/guides/gotchas.md

 Remix loaders run in parallel, and sometimes in separate requests (client transitions call [`fetch`][fetch] for each loader).
 If one loader is writing to a session while another is attempting to read from it, you will hit bugs and/or non-deterministic behavior.

 Additionally, sessions are built on cookies which come from the browser's request.
-After committing a session, it goes to the browser in a [`Set-Cookie`][set_cookie_header] header which is then sent back to the server on the next request in the [`Cookie`][cookie_header] header.
+After committing a session, it goes to the browser in a [`Set-Cookie`][set_cookie_header] header which is then sent back to the server on the remix request in the [`Cookie`][cookie_header] header.
 Regardless of parallel loaders, you can't write to a cookie with `Set-Cookie` and then attempt to read it from the original request `Cookie` and expect updated values.
-It needs to make a round trip to the browser first and come from the next request.
+It needs to make a round trip to the browser first and come from the remix request.

 If you need to write to a session in a loader, ensure the loader doesn't share that session with any other loaders.